Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Methods

 \subsubsection{Entropy}

-This leverages information theory principles to quantify image complexity based on the randomness of pixel intensity distribution, following the approach described in~\cite{sparavigna2019entropy}, with the metric defined on an intensity histogram as:
+This leverages information theory principles to quantify image complexity based on the randomness of pixel intensity distributions, following the approach described in~\cite{sparavigna2019entropy}, with the metric defined on an intensity histogram as:

 where $p(i)$ represents the probability of pixel intensities falling into histogram bin $i$, and $n_\mathrm{b}$ is the number of bins used for the histogram discretization.
 By assessing the distribution of pixel values, this metric evaluates the image's information content.
-High entropy suggests a potentially accurate SoS setting that uncovers details (more content) in $I(x,z)$, whereas low entropy indicates a less informative image.
+High entropy suggests a potentially accurate SoS setting that uncovers details (\ie more information) in $I(x,z)$, whereas low entropy indicates an information-poor image.